Ted Kennedy: Early 1990s

 Kennedy's personal life came to dominate his image.
-In 1989, paparazzi stalked him on a vacation in Europe and photographed him having sex on a motorboat.
 In February 1990, Michael Kelly published his lengthy profile "Ted Kennedy on the Rocks" in GQ magazine.
 It captured Kennedy as "an aging Irish boyo clutching a bottle and diddling a blonde," portrayed him as an out-of-control Regency rake, and brought his behavior to the forefront of public attention.
 Kennedy's brother-in-law, Stephen Edward Smith, died from cancer in August 1990; Smith was a close family member and troubleshooter, and his death left Kennedy emotionally bereft.
 Kennedy pushed on, but even his legislative successes, such as the Civil Rights Act of 1991, which expanded employee rights in discrimination cases, came at the cost of being criticized for compromising with Republicans and Southern Democrats.

 On Easter weekend in March 1991, Kennedy was at a get-together at the family's Palm Beach, Florida, estate.
 After reminiscing about his brother-in-law, Kennedy was restless and maudlin when he left for a late-night visit to a local bar.
 He got his son Patrick and nephew William Kennedy Smith to accompany him.
 Patrick and Smith returned with women they met there, Michelle Cassone and Patricia Bowman.
 Cassone said that Ted Kennedy subsequently walked in on her and Patrick; Ted was dressed only in a nightshirt and had a weird look on his face.
 Smith and Bowman went out on the beach, where they had sex that he said was consensual but she said was rape.
 The local police made a delayed investigation; Kennedy sources were soon feeding the press with negative information about Bowman's background, and several mainstream newspapers broke an unwritten rule by publishing her name.
 The case quickly became a media frenzy.
 While not directly implicated in the case, Kennedy became the frequent butt of jokes on The Tonight Show and other late-night television programs.
 Time magazine said Kennedy was being perceived as a "Palm Beach boozer, lout and tabloid grotesque" while Newsweek said Kennedy was "the living symbol of the family flaws".